agvico/FEPDS/README.md

-# FEPDS: A Proposal for the Extraction of Fuzzy Emerging Patterns in Data Streams
+# Evolutionary Fuzzy Emerging Patterns Extraction for Massive Data Streams

-In this repository the source code of the FEPDS algorithm is presented.
-Please cite this work as:
+In this repository, the source code of the FEPMDS algorithm is stored.
+Please, cite this work as:

-*FEPDS: A Proposal for the Extraction of Fuzzy Emerging Patterns in Data Streams, García-Vico, A.M., Carmona C. J., González P., Seker H., and del Jesus M. J. , IEEE Transactions on Fuzzy Systems, p.1-12, (In Press)*
+*citation not available yet*
 ## Compile

-Maven is employed in this project for a better management of dependencies.
-Assuming maven is already installed on your system, for compiling the program just execute the following commands in a terminal:
+SBT is employed in this project for a better management of dependencies.
+We also use the sbt-assembly plugin for the generation of a fat-jar that produces a single jar file that contains all the necessary dependencies.
+Assuming sbt is already installed on your system, for compiling the program just execute the following commands in a terminal:

 ```
-mvn clean
+sbt clean
-mvn package
+sbt compile
+sbt assembly
 ```
 The final generated .jar file is under the /target directory.